KilledByAPixel/ZzFX/README.md

 Additional notes...
 - Be careful of variable name collisions! vars used are ZzFfXRr, don't use them.
-- If you use closure compiler, it will shorten the internal variable names.
 - You can use R() instead of Math.Random() to save space.
 - Feel free to completely modify any of this code!
 - Try playing multiple sounds at once for unique effects.